Kannan-Marimuthu/ReplatformingWorkshop/README.md

 cf delete-service my-mysql
 ````

 # 10 - Update dependencies
 We will introduce the [Spring Boot](https://projects.spring.io/spring-boot/) dependencies that will be needed for the following labs.
 Along the way we will also clean up some unnecessary configurations.
+The proposed code changes that follow will be incremental in nature  and will always be accompanied, at the end of each section, by a complete example of the final state of the files you will be asked to alter.

 - In pom.xml, remove tomee.version:
 ````
 - <tomee.version>7.0.2</tomee.version>
 ````

-- Add the [Spring Boot Maven plugin](http://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) inside the ````<build>```` tag:
+- Add the [Spring Boot Maven plugin](http://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) inside the `<build>` tag:

 ````
 <plugins>